fx2r/FSWD60-CodeReview11-FlorianRechberger/README.md

 # Bugs, M'Lady!
 1)Lady Sisi is not allowed to live in a Schloßstraße, but must rather reside in the Schlossstrasse at best ...in other words: Spelling didnt't matter so much in the past. (meaning when updating you must escape \' ...German 'Umlaute' and ß are fine)
 2)active nav-link not working
+3)why do I have to escape "''" and "!" on the update pages ...every singele time  ...otherwise a fatal error is thrown

 # Yet to be implemented
 1)register input verification